shlienlab/raccoon/docs/clustering.rst

 for the training.

-Activating this function will produce extra plots at each iteration, of projection maps color coded according to which points were used for the training and which transformed only.
+Activating this function will produce extra plots at each iteration, of projection maps colour-coded according to which points were used for the training and which transformed only.

 Supervised clustering
 =====================

 The :code:`supervised` boolean flag activates supervised dimensionality reduction with UMAP.
 When this flag is active, class labels need to be provided in :code:`labs` and are used to guide the training of the lower dimensionality spaces.
-You can tune how much the supervised information will affect the training with :code:`supervised_weight`, which correspondes to the :code:`target_weight` flag in UMAP.
+You can tune how much the supervised information will affect the training with :code:`supervised_weight`, which corresponds to the :code:`target_weight` flag in UMAP.
 This is to be set to 0.0 to ignore the labels, or 1.0 to fully rely on them.
-By default it is set as 0.5.
+By default, it is set as 0.5.

 Saving hierarchy information
 ============================

-The resulting clustering membership will be stored as a one-hot-encoded pandas dataframe in the :code:`obj.clusOpt` variable.
+The resulting clustering membership will be stored as a one-hot-encoded pandas data frame in the :code:`obj.clusOpt` variable.
 However, auxiliary functions are available to store the hierarchy information as an :code:`anytree` object as well.

 .. code-block:: python